 Has your car broke down?
 Are you after car breakdown safety tips?
 Are you preparing for a road trip?
 Auto Edge is here to help.
-The idea of a car breakdown can be extremely scary for car owners.
+Additionally, the idea of a car breakdown can be extremely scary for car owners.
 Although unlikely, car breakdowns are an everyday reality for Australians across the country.
-The way you prepare for and/or handle a car breakdown is pivotal to the safety of you and your passengers.
+In addition, the way you prepare for and/or handle a car breakdown is pivotal to the safety of you and your passengers.

 Before you leave: